zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

    .. note::

-       By enabling CONFIG_ARC_INIT, you ::MUST:: flash both an ARC and an X86 image to the hardware.
+       By enabling :option:`CONFIG_ARC_INIT`, you *MUST* flash both an ARC and an X86 image to the hardware.
 If you do not, the X86 image will appear to hang at boot while it is waiting for the ARC to finish initialization.

-2. Open two terminal windows
+#.
+Open two terminal windows.

-3. In terminal window 1, type:
+#.
+In terminal window 1, type:

    .. code-block:: console

       $ cd $ZEPHYR_BASE/samples/hello_world/nanokernel
-      $ make BOARD=arduino_101 debug
+      $ make BOARD=arduino_101 debugserver

-  These commands will start an openocd session that creates a local telnet server (on port 4444 for direct openocd commands to be issued), and a gdbserver (for gdb access).
-The command should not return to a command line interface until you are done debugging, at which point you can press Cntl-C to shutdown everything.
+   These commands will start an ``openocd`` session with a local telnet server (on port 4444 for direct openocd commands to be issued), and a gdbserver (for gdb access).
+The command should not return to a command line interface until you are done debugging, at which point you can press :kbd:`Ctrl+C` to shutdown everything.

-4. Start GDB in terminal window 2
+#.
+Start GDB in terminal window 2:

    * To debug on x86: